Syr0ws/MineWaypoints/README.md

 - SQLite (default), MySQL and PostgreSQL databases support.
 - Fully customizable (general settings, messages, menus).

-All of these actions are available through customizable commands and menus.
-To get more details about the plugin, please visit its Spigot page.

 ## Install

 **Step 1**: Download the JAR file on Spigot.